Indonesia issues emergency regulation to replace controversial job law; legal experts criticise move

 Passed in 2020, the Jobs Creation Law had revised over 70 other laws and was praised by foreign investors for streamlining rules in Indonesia.

-Addressing a press conference on Friday, President Joko Widodo said, " We know it looks like we're normal now, but global uncertainty, risk is haunting us ...
-Actually the world is not doing fine," news agency Reuters reported.

-Widodo argued that Indonesia's economy would rely on investments and exports next year and that legal certainty about the law was crucial to maintain good investor perception.
+Widodo argued that Indonesia's economy would rely on investments and exports next year and that legal certainty about the law was crucial to maintain good investor perception, reports news agency Reuters.

 Indonesia's chief economic minister Airlangga Hartarto, meanwhile, said the main consideration to issue the emergency regulation was a global recession risk next year, the war in Ukraine, climate change and the potential for a worldwide food, energy and monetary crisis.